-Accounts payable and accruals are due and payable within one year.
+Accounts payable, accruals and dividends payable are due and payable within one year.
 The redeemable shares mature at various future dates and management has approximately matched the maturity of mortgage loans receivable to provide reasonable assurance that liquidity will be available as redeemable shares mature.